KondiU/Heartbeataria/README.md

 The Star Merchant has a 20% chance of spawning each day, appearing at a random time between 4:30 AM and 12:00 PM.
 The chances of them spawning are always the same regardless if the player is sleeping.
 They leave the same day at 6:00 PM, but can only do so once they are off-screen.
 They despawn if the world is vacated any time after they spawns.

 ## Mythical Vanity Sets
 **Mythical Vanity Sets** are new type of vanity sets inspired by implementation of **Horned God Set** from [Consolaria mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2864843929).
-Each of these four sets can be purchased from Travelling Merchant NPC at random times, after the player defeats a specific boss or event.
+Each of these four sets can be purchased from Travelling Merchant NPC at random times, after the player defeats a specific boss.
 - **Mountain Guard Set**, available after defeating Eye of Cthulhu
-- **Imperial Guard Set**, available after defeating Skeletron
+- **Deep Cold Set**, available after defeating Skeletron
-- **Deep Cold Set**, available after defeating Ice Queen
+- **Imperial Guard Set**, available after defeating Wall of Flesh
 - **Imperial Master Set**, available after defeating Moon Lord

 ## Otherworld Core